ioBroker/ioBroker.hm-rpc/README.md

 In case the CCU needs authentication on the API, you have to provide the credentials here.

 ## Custom commands
-It is possible to send custom commands, e. g. to read and control the master area of a device which allows the user to configure heating week programs and more.
+It is possible to send custom commands, e.g. to read and control the master area of a device which allows the user to configure heating week programs and more.

-This is done by sending a message to the adapter, which contains the method as first parameter, followed by an object which has to contain the ``ID`` of the target device as well as optional the ``paramType``, which specifies e. g. the MASTER area.
+This is done by sending a message to the adapter, which contains the method as first parameter, followed by an object which has to contain the ``ID`` of the target device as well as optional the ``paramType``, which specifies e.g. the MASTER area.
 Additional parameters have to be sent in the ``params`` object.

 **Examples:**